 \section{Abstract}

-We introduce hierarchies of difference equations (referred to as $nT$-systems) associated to the action of a (centrally extended) infinite matrix group $\widehat{GL}_{\infty}^{(n)}$ on $n$-component fermionic Fock space.
+We introduce hierarchies of difference equations (referred to as $nT$-systems) associated to the action of a (centrally extended, completed) infinite matrix group $GL_{\infty}^{(n)}$ on $n$-component fermionic Fock space.
 The solutions are given by matrix elements ($\tau$-functions) for this action.
-Here, we mainly discuss the $2T$- and $3T$-systems, and give conjectures for the general $nT$-systems.
-It seems that the $nT$-systems are related to the fusion rules for quantum transfer matrices parametrized by Young diagrams with $n-1$ rectangular blocks. (\cite{MR1603045},\cite{MR1463111}).
+We show that the $\tau$-functions of type $nT$ satisfy bilinear equations of length $3,4,\dots,n+1$.
+The $2T$-system is, after a change of variables, the usual $3$ term $T$-system of type $A$.